melezhik/Sparrow6/documentation/development.md

 # Task folders structure

-By default task root location is current working directory:
+By default task root folder location is current working directory.
+This is where Sparrow looks for a code when run a task.

-    use Sparrow6::Task::Runner;

-    Sparrow6::Task::Runner::Api.new(
-      name  => "my task"
-    ).task-run;

-However you can organize the folders structure as you wish:
+However you can organize a folders structure as you wish:

-    tasks/cow/task.pl6
+    animals/cow/task.pl6

       say "I make milk";

-    tasks/cat/task.pl6
+    animals/cat/task.pl6

       say "I drink milk";

-    tasks/me/task.pl6
+    people/me/task.pl6

       say "I buy milk";

-One run none default task by passing `task` parameter to constructor:
+To run task from none default location override task path when call `task-run` function:

-    #!raku

-    use Sparrow6::Task::Runner;

-    Sparrow6::Task::Runner::Api.new(
-      task  => "tasks/cow"
-      name  => "cow task"
-    ).task-run;

-You can also pass `root` parameter to set task root directory:

-    Sparrow6::Task::Runner::Api.new(
-      root  => "/var/data/tasks"
-      task  => "cow"
-      name  => "cow task"
-    ).task-run;
+     task-run "animals/cow";
+     taskr-run "people/me";

+Or through command line:

+    $ s6 --task-run people/me

 # Subtasks

 Subtasks are tasks that get called by other tasks.

-You can think sub tasks as functions:
+You can think subtasks as functions:

     hook.pl6